cue-lang/cue/doc/tutorial/kubernetes/README.md

 configurations were to define the disks in a different order, there would be no reuse or even conflicts.
-Also note that in order to deal with this restriction, almost all field values are just default values and can be overriden by instances.
+Also note that in order to deal with this restriction, almost all field values are just default values and can be overridden by instances.
 A better way would be define a map of volumes, similarly to how we organized the top-level Kubernetes objects, and then generate these two sections from this map.